11 Jul HOW TO FILE YOUR OWN INSURANCE CLAIM

 By now, many of you have most likely been approached by hundreds of contractors all wanting to check your roof or handle your insurance claim.

 Don’t be fooled.
 Handling an insurance claim is a breeze.

-This is a 5-minute phone call to your insurance company.
+This is typically a five minute phone call to your insurance company.
 “Hello Insurance Company, I need to file a claim against hail damage.”

 If you’re unsure what number to call, simply google “Your Insurance Companies Name + Claims Phone Number for Texas”.

 Example: “Farmers Insurance Claims Phone Number for Texas”.